Chart Color Schemes

 Infrastructure

-Whyalla has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally
+Whyalla has limited levels of nearby infrastructure activity, ranking in the 16thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 21 projects likely to affect the area.
-Notable ones are Sunrise Christian School Expansion, Whyalla Beach Splash & Play Plaza, Whyalla Steelworks Green Steel Transformation, and SA Housing Trust Whyalla Housing Project - 46 New Homes.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 21 projects likely impacting the area.
+Notable projects include Sunrise Christian School Expansion, Whyalla Beach Splash & Play Plaza, Whyalla Steelworks Green Steel Transformation, and Whyalla Secondary College.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.